Salt (management software)

 qvm.running

-Ensures the specified domain is running:
+Ensures the specified qube is running:

-domain is running:
+qube is running:

 qvm.running: